cah6/cah6.github.io/_posts/technology/2018-08-21-nix-haskell-1.md

 different.

-In my opinion, a better way is to pick a Nix channel that has whatever GHC you want as the default, since it will come with a set of packages that will work well together and not require that you build so much yourself.
+In my opinion, a better way is to pick a Nix channel that has whatever GHC you want in the default `haskellPackages`, since it will come with a set of packages that will work well together and not require that you build so much yourself.
 In this case, nixos-18.09 has GHC 8.4.3 as the default, so we could use it instead by running:
 ```bash
 $ nix-prefetch-git https://github.com/nixos/nixpkgs-channels.git refs/heads/nixos-18.09 > nixos-18-09.json
 ```
-and pointing to this new `nixos-18-09.json` in your `release.nix`.
+and pointing to this new `nixos-18-09.json` in your release file (`release4.nix`).

-# Overriding packages
+## Overriding packages

 There are a few ways to override haskell packages but most are, surprisingly, not very composable.
 For instance, if you were to try: